-There has been a lot of buzz about a recent US Food and Drug Administration (FDA) statement alerting pet owners about a possible link between dilated cardiomyopathy (DCM), a type of heart disease, in dogs eating diets containing peas, lentils, potatoes and other legume seeds as main ingredients.
-These ingredients are commonly found in diets that are advertised as “grain-free”.1 The statement suggests a potential relationship between the amino acid taurine and DCM in dogs.
+There has been a lot of buzz about the US Food and Drug Administration (FDA) statements alerting pet owners about a possible link between dilated cardiomyopathy (DCM), a type of heart disease, in dogs eating diets containing peas, lentils, potatoes and other legume seeds as main ingredients.
+These ingredients are commonly found in diets that are advertised as “grain-free”.1 The initial statement from the FDA suggested a potential relationship between the amino acid taurine and DCM in dogs.

+Why were these reports released?
+Some veterinarians reported to the FDA that they had observed an increase in DCM in dogs that were being fed grain-free diets.
+As a public health agency, the FDA released these reports to bring this issue to consumers’ attention so that any new information can be reported and collected by the FDA.
 It is thought that foods with high levels of peas, potatoes, and lentils may cause low taurine levels in dogs and contribute to heart disease.
 However, some dogs with DCM on grain-free diets showed normal blood taurine levels.
 DCM is also reported to occur in dogs eating diets that are not grain-free.1 Millions of healthy dogs around the world eat grain-free diets their entire lives; this is the first time that grain-free diets have been implicated as a potential cause of heart disease.
 Complicating the matter further is that genetics may also play a role in the development of DCM.2 So, what is going on?
 To dive deeper into this issue, we must look at what is currently known about the relationship between diet and the development of heart disease in dogs.

 What is Taurine?